chillinflute/ChrisxSam-Planner/Laura Bassi Scholarship Application.md

 ### Secondary

-- Loughborough Grammar School - Repton School
+- Loughborough Grammar School
+- Repton School
-- Trent College (A levels: A*A*AB)
+- Trent College (A levels: A\*A\*AB)

+### Higher

-- University of Oxford, reading Music at undergraduate level
+- University of Oxford, BA Music
-- University of Birmingham, reading Music (Open Pathway with Performance) at masters level
+- University of Birmingham, MA Music (Open Pathway with Performance)
 - University of Birmingham, PhD Candidate in Music Performance Practice

 ### Other